rodrigorodriguezilustra/awesome-gear-protocol/CONTRIBUTING.md

 - Entries that don't meet quality standards

 Please create an issue or submit a pull request with your suggested changes.

-## License

-This project is licensed under CC0-1.0.
-By contributing, you agree to license your contributions under the same license.